shivdattaredekar/Object-DetectionYOLOV5/README.md

 # Object Detection with YOLOv5

 This project focuses on object detection using the YOLOv5 model.
 YOLO (You Only Look Once) is a state-of-the-art object detection algorithm that is fast and accurate.
-YOLOv5 is the latest version of the YOLO family, known for its simplicity and performance.

 ## Introduction